wanatpj/h_blind/README.md

 For every edge (i, j) we want to claim value delta(i, j) that will denote our guess about the watermark difference on pixel i and j, i.e. w<sub>i</sub> + delta(i, j) = w<sub>j</sub>.
-So by deduction of edge model, we understand that given the set of photos with tha same watermark we guess delta(i, j).
+So by deduction of edge model, we understand that given the set of photos with the same watermark we guess delta(i, j).
 Having delta(i, j) we go to step 2 and we try to deduce w<sub>i</sub>.
 ### Deduction of edge model